A lab-based test of the gravitational redshift with a miniature clock network: Discussion

 The measurement of gravitational potential differences between clocks with sub-centimeter resolution is a major goal of relativistic geodesy ~\cite{Delva_ProspectsGeo_2013,takano_geopotential_2016,lion_determinationGeo_2017,grotti_geodesy_2018,mcgrew_atomic_2018}.
-In the preceding discussion and analysis we independently measured the height differences between each ensemble pair and the local gravitational acceleration $g$ and treated these values as known, but did not \emph{a priori} trust the gravitational redshift predicted by general relativity.
-From another perspective, our measurements can be viewed as a proof-of-principle demonstration of relativistic geodesy with millimeter scale resolution.
-Taking as a given that the redshift is given by Eq.~\ref{rs} and treating the ensemble array as a network of spatially distributed clocks with unknown height differences, we can extract the height ordering and relative height differences from the measured gravitational redshifts and $g$, which was measured independently.
-We find that we correctly assign the height order of the network, and that all of the extracted height differences are within one standard deviation of the known values~(Fig.~4).
-This highlights the potential of synchronous differential optical clock comparisons for geopotential measurements beyond the geodetic limit \cite{Delva_ProspectsGeo_2013,takano_geopotential_2016,lion_determinationGeo_2017,grotti_geodesy_2018,mcgrew_atomic_2018}, without placing stringent requirements on the coherence time of the local oscillator.
+In the preceding discussion and analysis we treated the height differences between each ensemble pair and the local gravitational acceleration $g$ as known, as we measure them independently, but did not \emph{a priori} trust the gravitational redshift predicted by general relativity.
+From another perspective, our measurements can be viewed as a proof-of-principle demonstration of relativistic gravitational potential measurement with millimeter scale resolution.
+Taking as a given that the redshift is given by Eq.~\ref{rs} and treating the ensemble array as a network of spatially distributed clocks with unknown height differences, we can extract the height ordering and relative height differences from the measured gravitational redshifts and $g$, which we measure independently.
+We find that we correctly assign the order of gravitational potential differences within the network, and that all of the extracted height differences are within 2 mm of the known values~(Fig.~4).
+However, we note that we greatly benefit from the rejection of common-mode systematic shifts thanks to the ensembles sharing the same optical lattice and the same science chamber, which will not be possible when comparing two individual clocks at different geospatial locations.
+In addition, over a long baseline ($>1$ km), phase noise from the frequency transfer will not be common-mode and will limit the coherence times of the differential comparison.
+Therefore, while these results demonstrate that relativistic gravitational potential measurements with mm-scale height resolution are achievable in the lab over short spatial separations, considerable challenges must be overcome before they can be applied to relativistic geodesy at length scales of interest.